-Because you will most likely be a gestational surrogate, a surrogacy clinic will be required to complete your surrogacy journey.
-Just like a surrogacy attorney, a surrogate clinic is a necessary part of a safe and legal surrogacy process — and the services this professional provides will always be free to you as a prospective surrogate.
+Overall, surrogate clinics perform the important medical processes involved in gestational surrogacy.
+A surrogate clinic is a necessary part of a safe and legal surrogacy process, and the services this professional provides will always be free to you as a prospective surrogate.

 Because a gestational surrogate is not related to the child that she carries, extra medical steps are needed to implant the intended parents’ embryo in her uterus and ensure a successful pregnancy is as likely as possible.

-If you work with a surrogacy agency, they may refer you to a trusted surrogacy clinic their organization works with; if you independently match with intended parents, they will likely already have a surrogacy clinic in mind to complete the medical process.
+If you work with a surrogacy agency, they may refer you to trusted surrogacy clinics their organization works with.
+However, if you independently match with intended parents, they will likely already have a surrogacy clinic in mind to complete the medical process.

 If the intended parents that you match with have not yet undergone the same kind of medical screening to create their embryos, they will also need to be tested by a surrogacy clinic.
 In most cases, however, intended parents have already been screened and created their embryos for transfer when you are matched with them.

-Your surrogacy clinic may also offer psychological testing during this screening, as well, to make sure that you and the intended parents are mentally ready for the challenges and rewards of the surrogacy process.
+Your surrogate clinic may also offer psychological testing during this screening, as well, to make sure that you and the intended parents are mentally ready for the challenges and rewards of the surrogacy process.

-- Gamete retrieval: After you and the intended parents are medically cleared, the medical process of surrogacy can begin.
-If the intended parents have not yet created their embryos, the surrogacy clinic will work with them and any necessary gamete donors to obtain sperm, egg or embryos.
+After you and the intended parents are medically cleared, the medical process of surrogacy can begin.
+If the intended parents have not yet created their embryos, surrogate clinics will work with them and any necessary gamete donors to obtain sperm, egg or embryos.

 Once the embryos are created, the surrogacy clinic will guide you and the intended parents through the in vitro fertilization process.
 An agreed-upon number of embryos will be transferred to your uterus in a relatively quick and painless procedure.

-- Pregnancy testing: Once the embryo transfer is complete, the surrogacy clinic will usually require you to return a few weeks later to test for a successful pregnancy.
+Once the embryo transfer is complete, the surrogacy clinic will usually require you to return a few weeks later to test for a successful pregnancy.
 The blood and hormones tests can confirm your pregnancy through a more detailed and accurate process than at-home pregnancy tests.

-How Do I Find a Surrogacy Clinic?
+How Do I Find Surrogacy Clinics?

-Speak with your surrogacy specialist about your surrogacy goals and preferences to help him or her locate a surrogacy clinic that meets those expectations.
+Speak with your surrogacy specialist about your surrogacy goals and preferences so they can help you find surrogate clinics that meet those expectations.
 They may even be able to provide a discount on services for the intended parents because of an existing relationship.

-- Find a surrogacy clinic through your own research.
 If you are completing an independent surrogacy with your intended parents and they do not have an existing relationship with a fertility doctor, you will need to locate and coordinate with a surrogacy clinic on your own.
 A good place to start is the Society for Assisted Reproductive Technology, which maintains statistics and success rates for different surrogacy clinics across the country.